FAIRChemistry/nmrML-specifications/specifications/nmrML-specifications.md

   - Type: [FIDData](#fiddata-binarydataarray)
   - Description: The FID is stored here as a binary blob.
 Byte ordering is always little endian (Intel style).
 Computers using a different endian style must convert to/from little endian when writing/reading nmrML.
 The FID should be converted into a Complex64 array before encoding.
 The base64 encoded binary data.
 The byte order is always 'little endian'.
   - XML: fidData
-- id
-  - Type: string
-  - Description: An ID for the spectrum so that it can be referenced within the file for spectrum annotations.
-  - XML: @id
 - name
   - Type: string
   - Description: A (optional) name so that it can be differentiated other than by its rank if multiple spectra are embedded within the file